Montana Freemen: Standoff

 In late 1994, foreclosure proceedings were initiated against the farm that contained Justus Township.
 The Freemen refused to be evicted from the land.
 They had also conducted their own mock trials of numerous public officials, and issued their own writ of execution against a federal judge.
 The FBI investigated the group and initiated a sting operation aimed at one of the Freemen's financial programs, which led to the arrest of two members of the group in March 1996.
 The FBI also had warrants for eight other persons suspected to be at the farm, but before they were able to arrest them an armed confrontation developed and the FBI withdrew to a safe distance to avoid violence.
 The similar 1993 standoff in Waco, Texas, involving the Branch Davidians, as well as the 1992 incident between the Weaver family and the FBI at Ruby Ridge, Idaho, were still fresh in the public mind, and the FBI was extremely cautious and wanted to prevent a recurrence of those violent events.

 In late April, political activist Bo Gritz was allowed by the FBI to enter Justus Township so he could try to negotiate a conclusion to the standoff.
-Gritz was accompanied by Randy Weaver, the protagonist of the Ruby Ridge standoff whom Gritz had convinced to surrender in 1992.
+Gritz was accompanied by Randy Weaver, whom Gritz had convinced to surrender to the U.S. government during the Ruby Ridge standoff in 1992.
 However, the FBI refused to let Weaver enter the ranch.
 After holding five meetings over four days with the Freemen, Gritz left in frustration, commenting that the group had presented him with a mixture of religious and legal "mumbo-jumbo".

 After 81 days of negotiations, the Freemen surrendered to authorities on June 14, 1996.